Melkite Greek Catholic Archeparchy of Aleppo: History

-The Cathedral of Aleppo was rebuilt after the Arab conquest in 637 to the mosque.
-During the Crusade to 1147, the mosque was cathedral and seat of the Church's Pastors again.
+The Cathedral of Aleppo was rebuilt after the Arab conquest in 637 as a mosque.
+During the Crusade to 1147, the mosque was converted to a cathedral and became the seat of the church hierarchy again.

 The reoccupation of Aleppo by Mongols and Tatars in 1400 led to the persecution of the Christian community of Aleppo.
-It was only in the 16th century took the Christian life and the ecclesiastical structure back to his work.
+It was only in the 16th century that Christian life and ecclesiastical institutions returned.
 Aleppo grew up into a thriving metropolis and with the union of the Melkite Greek Catholic Church and the Roman Catholic Church, a new religious center was established in Syria.

 The Melkite community of Aleppo is one of the oldest in the region.
 The eparchy of Berea (ancient name of Aleppo) dates back to the fourth century and was elevated to the rank of archeparchy in the sixth century.

-The Greek Catholic Archeparchy was officially born by the division which occurred in 1724 between the community who formally declared the union with Rome and the community that instead remained under the influence of Constantinople.
-Previously the Greek Orthodox community of Aleppo had shown sympathy for Catholicism and some bishops, personally, had made profession of the Catholic faith, among them Gregory in 1698, Gennadio in about 1700, and Gerasimos, the first bishop with whom begins the current series of Aleppinian Catholic Archeparchs was named in 1721, and his tenure lasted from 1721 to 1732.
+The Greek Catholic Archeparchy was officially born by the division which occurred in 1724 between the community that formally declared a union with Rome and the community that remained under the influence of Constantinople.
+Previously the Greek Orthodox community of Aleppo had shown sympathy for Catholicism, and some bishops personally had made profession of the Catholic faith, among them Gregory in 1698, Gennadio in about 1700, and Gerasimos in 1721.
+Gerasimos is the bishop after whom the current series of Aleppinian Catholic Archeparchs was named.
+His tenure lasted from 1721 to 1732.
 The Greek Catholic Archeparchy finally emerged in 1724.

-The persecution which was subjected the Catholic community forced the archeparch and most of the faithful to seek refuge in Lebanon.
-Only in 1830 with the official recognition by the Ottoman authorities, the Melkite Greek Catholics were able to return to Aleppo: Archeparch Gregorios Chahiat was the first to be able to reside permanently in Aleppo, after almost a century of exile.
-It was in 1830 that was built the cathedral when Melkite bishop's seat returned to the rebuilt Cathedral in Aleppo.
+The persecution to which the Catholic community was subjected forced the archeparch and most of the faithful to seek refuge in Lebanon.
+Only in 1830 with the official recognition by the Ottoman authorities, the Melkite Greek Catholics were able to return to Aleppo: Archeparch Gregorios Chahiat was the first to reside permanently in Aleppo, after almost a century of exile.
+In 1830, the Melkite bishop's seat returned to the rebuilt Cathedral in Aleppo.

 The archeparch carries the titles of Aleppo, Seleucia and Cirrus.
-The title of Seleucia was added in 1844 to justify the rank of archeparch; to Cirrus was added in 1869 following the extension of its jurisdiction over Killis, near which is the ancient Cirrus, where a group of Greek Orthodox churches could join the Catholic Church.
+The title of Seleucia was added in 1844 to justify the rank of archeparch.
+Cirrus was added in 1869 following the extension of its jurisdiction over Killis, near which is the ancient Cirrus, where a group of Greek Orthodox churches could join the Catholic Church.

 Four Archeparchs of Aleppo were elevated to the Melkite Patriarchate of Antioch: Maximos II Hakim in 1760, Maximos III Mazloum in 1833, Cyril VIII Jaha in 1902 and Demetrius I Qadi in 1919.